How Far Back Does a Criminal Background Check Go? Arrests, Charges

 Getting a criminal history check can be a nerve-wracking process, especially for individuals who have a criminal record.
 However, more and more states are creating laws to make the question of “how far back does a criminal background check go?” easier to understand.

-Frequently Asked Questions about How Far Back Does a Criminal Background Check Go
+Frequently Asked Questions About How Far Back Does a Criminal Background Check Go

-How Far Back Does A Federal Background Check Go
+How Far Back Does a Federal Background Check Go?

 There are currently no federal laws regarding how far back a criminal background check can go.
 So for a typical criminal background check, criminal information will be returned for the individual’s entire life.
 However, federal background checks will abide by state background check laws.
 Therefore, individuals who are undergoing a federal background check that reside in a seven year state will only have to worry about criminal history information that was filed in the last 7 years.

-Do charges show up in 10 Year Background Check States
+Do Charges Show Up in 10 Year Background Check States?

 10 year background check states are the same as 7 year background check states.
 The “10 year” refers to the exceptions that allow background checks to go back an additional 3 years in certain circumstances.
 10 year background check states can also refer to states that do not have laws regarding how far back a criminal background check can go, as it is common practice in these states to only show criminal history information from the last 10 years.
 However, this is more of an industry standard for background checks, rather than something that is mandated by state or federal law.

-How Far Back Do Employment Background Checks Go
+How Far Back Do Employment Background Checks Go?

 A typical employment background check will go back 7-10 years.
 However most states allow criminal background checks to go back indefinitely.